 Do you know how to recognize the signs of a controlling relationship?
 Often the signs are initially subtle.
 This can make it harder to realize you are in a bad relationship until after you experience emotional or physical abuse.
+However, there are a few telltale signs you can watch for like jealousy, trust issues and pushing your friends away.
+Learn more about what is normal and what's not.

 Relationship Starts Well